Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

     :width: 400

 The main principle behind a LightningModule is that a full system should be self-contained.
-In Lightning we differentiate between a system and a model.
+In Lightning, we differentiate between a system and a model.

-A model is something like a resnet18, RNN, etc.
+A model is something like a resnet18, RNN, and so on.

 A system defines how a collection of models interact with each other.
 Examples of this are: